Maggie: A Girl of the Streets by Stephen Crane

 Every age has its own outlook.
 It is specially good at seeing certain truths and specially liable to make certain mistakes.
 We all, therefore, need the books that will correct the characteristic mistakes of our own period.
 And that means the old books.
 All contemporary writers share to some extent the contemporary outlook — even those, like myself, who seem most opposed to it.
 Nothing strikes me more when I read the controversies of past ages than the fact that both sides were usually assuming without question a good deal which we should now absolutely deny.
 They thought that they were as completely opposed as two sides could be, but in fact they were all the time secretly united — united with each other and against earlier and later ages — by a great mass of common assumptions. […] The only palliative is to keep the clean sea breeze of the centuries blowing through our minds, and this can be done only by reading old books.
 Not, of course, that there is any magic about the past.
 People were no cleverer then than they are now; they made as many mistakes as we.
 But not the same mistakes.

-In this emotionalism, we are akin to the Victorian realists and sentimentalists at whom writers like Crane, whether they deployed aestheticism (with its Platonist underpinning, its quest for metaphysical beauty within and behind all mere phenomena) or naturalism (with its ruthless Darwinian materialism scorning the metaphysical), were taking aim.
-For these reason, we might use Maggie as a corrective, not despite but because it offends our own sensibilities.
+In this emotionalism, we are akin to the Victorian realists and sentimentalists at whom writers like Crane took aim, whether they deployed aestheticism (with its Platonist underpinning, its quest for the metaphysical beauty within and behind all mere phenomena) or naturalism (with its ruthless Darwinian materialism scorning the metaphysical).
+For these reasons, we might use Maggie as a corrective, not despite but because it offends our own sensibilities.

 A contemporary writer of privileged background treating the lives of the underprivileged would almost certainly use a variety of literary techniques to close the gap between the educated author and audience, on the one hand, and the culturally and economically deprived characters, on the other.